Sign up to receive e-newsletters, discounts and promotions

 We have 17 sites, 30- and 50-amp full hookups, mostly shaded; big rig sites; clean restrooms; in-ground pool; large showers; a playground; shuffleboard; horseshoes; fishing pond, a rec room with a big library, and a hall for private events.
 No permanent residents.
 Weekly and monthly rates available.
 Open April-September.
 Eight miles south of town on Route 17.
 We are a GOOD SAM RV Park

 Quality farm-fresh fruits and veggies are available at D&D Produce.
 The produce is hand-picked weekly for this location.
 Assorted varieties of jams and jellies are for sale.
+Assorted potted plants available.
+Check out the Facebook page for information on produce available each week.

 A long, narrow ridge—known to early settlers as The Devils Backbone—is the main attraction in this 6,687-acre Wilderness.
 Elevations reach from 1,020 feet at the highest point to 680 at the lowest.
 Thirteen miles of trails (rated Moderate) follow the Backbone (and four other ridges), dropping off into surrounding forested hollows.
 Horses are allowed; no motorized/mechanical transportation allowed.